The New York Ripper

-The New York Ripper (Lo squartatore di New York) is a 1982 Italian giallo film directed by Lucio Fulci, who co-wrote the screenplay with Gianfranco Clerici, Vincenzo Mannino, and Dardano Sacchetti.
+The New York Ripper (Lo squartatore di New York) is a 1982 Italian giallo slasher film directed by Lucio Fulci, who co-wrote the screenplay with Gianfranco Clerici, Vincenzo Mannino, and Dardano Sacchetti.
+It stars Jack Hedley, Almanta Suska, Howard Ross, Andrea Occhipinti, Alexandra Delli Colli and Paolo Malco.
 The film is about a police lieutenant who is tracking a sadistic serial killer who slashes women with a switchblade and straight-razors across New York City.

 Shot in late August to October 1981 in New York with interiors being shot in Italy, the script was re-written by Sacchetti at the last moment prior to filming.
 It was released in 1982 in Italy and later in the United States in 1984 while being banned in the United Kingdom until 2002.

 Plot

 A decomposed human hand is found in New York City, which the police identify as belonging to a model, Ann Linn.
 Lieutenant Fred Williams, the burned-out police detective investigating the murder, interviews Ann's nosy landlady, Mrs. Weissburger.
 She reveals that she overheard a phone call in which Ann arranged to meet someone speaking in a strange, duck-like voice.

 On the Staten Island Ferry, a young woman is eviscerated by an unseen assailant.
 The pathologist conducting the autopsy tells Williams that the killer is left-handed and employed the same technique that was used to murder Ann.
 Williams tells the press about a potential serial killer on the loose.
 The chief of police, fearful of a citywide panic, forbids him from further public announcements.
 Williams hires psychotherapist Dr. Paul Davis to advise on the case.

 That night in New York's red-light district, Jane Lodge attends a live sex show and records the two performers' simulated moans with a pocket tape recorder.
 She is closely observed from a nearby chair by Mickey Scellenda, a scruffy, dangerous-looking man with two missing fingers.
 After the show, the killer murders the female performer in her dressing room by stabbing her in the groin with a broken bottle.
 Later that night, at the apartment of Kitty, a prostitute he patronizes, Williams receives a taunting phone call from the duck-voiced killer announcing his latest murder.

 A young woman, Fay Majors, is accosted by Scellenda on the subway and escapes into a seedy district.
 The unseen duck-voiced killer ambushes her and inflicts a deep wound to her leg.
 She flees into an empty cinema, where she hallucinates a young man repeatedly attacking her with a straight razor.
 She wakes up from her nightmare in a hospital, where her leg wound is being tended to.
 Her boyfriend Peter pays a visit, and laughs when she recounts that he tried to kill her in her nightmare.
 Fay tells Williams that she suspects her duck-voiced attacker and her subway stalker are the same person, and describes the latter's missing fingers.